applicdev/booklet/README.md

   </dl>
 </details> -->

-Navigate to your project's directory and run the following command to stream a preview server on localhost –
+Navigate to your project's directory and run the following command to stream a preview on localhost –

 ```console
 deno-reader --stream